Standing Up For Justice And The Underdog

 Meanwhile, you and your family may be struggling under mounting medical debt, the pressure of lost wages or the emotional chaos of having lost a loved one in a car wreck.
 At times like this, you want to make sure the attorney you work with will be on your side every step of the way.

-At Carter Law Offices, P.C., in Des Moines, Iowa, we are passionate about serving the needs of our clients.
+At Carter Law Offices, P.C., in Des Moines, Iowa and Omaha, Nebraska, we are passionate about serving the needs of our clients.
 We put experience, resources and dedication behind every case we take.

 Taking On Complex Collision Claims